Whether your fridge is new or old—there's a way to increase the efficiency of any refrigerator. Here's how to do it.

 Turn off the Anti-Sweat Heater

 Fridges manufactured after 1993 often include a switch that lets you choose between an exterior moisture-reducing mode and an energy-saving mode.
 What's the difference?
-Set your fridge to the exterior moisture-reducing mode and a heater will kick on to keep condensation off the outside of the fridge; set your fridge to the energy-saving mode and it won't--an energy-savings of 5-10 percent.
+Set your fridge to the exterior moisture-reducing mode and a heater will kick on to keep condensation off the outside of the fridge; set your fridge to the energy-saving mode and it won't—an energy-savings of 5 to 10 percent.

 Note: If you have a newer refrigerator, it may have automatic moisture control, which eliminates exterior condensation without the use of a heater.

 Don't Store Stuff on Top of the Fridge